MrCRick/Mimir-webUI/README.md

 # Mimir-webUI

-Mimir-webUI is a web application used to create notebooks, training, and (in the future) endpoints.
+Mimir-webUI is a web application used to create notebooks, trainings, and (in the future) endpoints.

 How to Use
 ==========